 When you’re designing an API, you don’t just want to build an API.
 You want to design and build an API with a long life that your users will love.
 An API that is carefully created to be extendable and flexible, and will save your users time, money and energy in the long run.
 To design and build the perfect API, you’ll need to follow some best practices.
-While some of these may seem a little painful or like they just create more work, you’ll find that by adhering to these guidelines you will not only create a better API, but save a lot of time and money.

 If you’re a Mule user, there’s a good chance that you’re using Maven to automate building and testing of your applications.
 We’re happy to announce Mule Maven Plugin 2.0, to help you automate your deployment and integration tests.
 This plugin will help you no matter where do you want it to run: CloudHub, a local Standalone server, Anypoint Runtime Manager, a local cluster or using the Mule Agent.